Innovation is the catalyst to business growth, both when starting up and to keep your existing business profitable. It means:

 Do you have a formal process for evaluating new ideas (such as regular team meetings with selected staff members) or do you accept or reject ideas on an ad hoc basis?

 It’s not enough to simply say, “That’s a great idea, we should try it!”
 Too many ideas simply disappear because good intentions are not a substitute for action.
-You need to appoint an idea champion and have a system in place for tracking good ideas through to completion, along with action deadlines.
+Consider appointing an idea champion and putting a system in place for tracking good ideas through to completion, along with action deadlines.
 In addition, many ideas die because they are not properly resourced.
 A more formal idea evaluation process will allow you to assess and allocate the resources needed to bring ideas to fruition.

 Can one of your staff come directly to you with an innovative idea, or would they have to go through a supervisor?
 If so, would the supervisor take the credit for the idea?

-Experience has shown that if a supervisor routinely takes the credit for cost-saving or improved productivity ideas suggested by others, this is as good a way as any to shut off the flow of creativity.
+Experience has shown that if a supervisor routinely takes the credit for cost-saving or improved productivity ideas suggested by others, this can shut off the flow of creativity.
 After all, who would bother to make improvement suggestions if someone else was going to take the credit?

 Suppose an employee comes to you and says: “I have a brilliant new idea that will save the business heaps, but it will make my own job redundant.”

-The first question to ask yourself is this: Is this ever likely to happen in your own business?
-Do your employees have sufficient confidence to do this?
+The first question to ask yourself is this: Is this ever likely to happen in my own business?
+Do my employees have sufficient confidence to do this?

 Interestingly, while American businesses tend to reward cost-saving or innovative ideas with cash rewards, Japanese businesses pay their employees comparatively little for their ideas, but get far more ideas per employee.
 It seems the culture of Japanese businesses encourages people to produce innovative ideas because they are motivated to do so.